torehaug/docker-graphite-statsd/README.md

 Graphite & Statsd can be complex to setup.
 This image will have you running & collecting stats in just a few minutes.

 This fork adds instructions to add [Grafana](http://grafana.org/) as an alternative web frontend as well - [have a look at some grafana examples](http://play.grafana.org/).
+Just the README has been changed - you need to run some additional commands in the docker image to get Grafana up and running.

 ## Quick Start